jl4mb0s0n/Lamboson_Manlolo_Philippines-Monthly-Typhoon-Trend-2014-2024-/README.md

 ### 4. Outliers and high variability are observed in mid-year months.
 Boxplot results reveal that months like July to October occasionally experience unusually high typhoon counts compared to other months.

+### 5. Clustering shows distinct groups of typhoon activity levels.
+K-Means analysis groups the years into low, moderate, and high-activity clusters, indicating that some years experienced notably more storms.